Ecotenet

 Human consumption

-Native Americans may have also used the infusion as a laxative.[16]
+Some theorize that Native Americans may have also used the infusion as a laxative.[16]
 Ilex vomitoria usage by colonists for tea making and for medicinal uses in the Carolinas is documented by the early 18th century.
 In the English-speaking colonies, it was known variously as cassina, yaupon tea, Indian tea, Carolina tea, and Appalachian tea.
-Recently, the process of drying the leaves for consumption has been adopted by modern Americans, and yaupon is now commercially available.[17][18][19][20]
+In the 21st century, the process of drying the leaves for consumption has gained newfound popularity, and yaupon is now commercially available.[17][18][19][20]

 Ornamental